jachen/M5StickCPlusdLIGHT_BatteryDateTime/README.md

 Use MQTT to publish and view Lux Value on MQTT Explorer and Home Assistant.

-Programmed using assistance of chtGPT.
+Programmed using assistance of chatGPT.